 Therefore, a key labor market issue for the tapering debate is whether the FOMC should focus attention primarily on nonfarm payroll employment and unemployment or consider a wider range of labor market indicators.
 “If the former, then labor markets have clearly improved since September 2012.
 If the latter, then labor markets may be judged to remain weak, but the criterion for labor market improvement would be considerably muddied,” Bullard said.

 Growth in Real GDP

 Bullard then addressed the case for an optimistic view of the U.S. economy, explaining that many, but not all, of the factors slowing down the U.S. economy are waning.
 “Real estate markets are improving, equity markets have rallied, the European sovereign debt crisis remains subdued for now, U.S. fiscal brinksmanship has been less of a problem and household deleveraging is further along,” he said.
-However, he noted that along with his own forecasts, FOMC forecasts and many private sector forecasts have tended to be too optimistic over the past several years.
-“The real GDP forecasts, in particular, have generally been too high,” he said.

 The Size of the Fed’s Balance Sheet

 The Fed’s large balance sheet has been viewed as posing risks to the FOMC’s exit from unconventional monetary policy, Bullard noted.
 While the balance sheet is large by the standards of the past several decades, he pointed out that the Fed’s balance sheet relative to GDP is not particularly large compared to other major central banks or to historical data.